FabricMC/fabric-loom/README.md

-# ChorusGradle
+# fabric-loom
-Gradle plugin for Chorus
+Gradle plugin for Fabric

-run : bash gradlew setupChorus genIdeaRuns
+Usage: `gradlew setupFabric genIdeaRuns`
+(Prefix with `./` on macOS and Linux)